flopezag/fiware-murano/docker/README.md

 Fiware-murano image needs the PASSWORD variable to be defined.
 In addition, it needs the docker mysql and rabbitmq alredy deployed.
-Thus, to deploy the contanair we need to execute the command `docker run -p 8082:8082 -e PASSWORD=$PASSWORD -l rabbit -l mysql-d fiware-murano`.
+Thus, to deploy the contanair we need to execute the command `docker run -p 8082:8082 -e PASSWORD=$PASSWORD --link rabbit --link mysql -d fiware-murano`.
 It will launch the fiware-murano service listening on port `8082`, which is linked to mysql and rabbitmq dockers and which has the environment variable password required for configuring murano.

 To check that the service is running correcly, just do